Wong Yuk-shan

-Professor Wong Yuk-shan, SBS, BBS, JP is a Hong Kong politician and academic.
+Professor Wong Yuk-shan, SBS, BBS, JP (黃玉山) is a Hong Kong politician and academic.
 He is the former president of the Open University of Hong Kong, a Hong Kong deputy of the National People's Congress of China and its member of the Committee of the Hong Kong Basic Law.

 Biography

 Professor Wong was born in Hong Kong in 1950; his ancestral home is located in Fujian, mainland China.
 He graduated from Concordia University with a bachelor's degree in biology in 1974, before obtaining a master's and doctoral degree in Plant Biochemistry from McGill University in 1976 and 1979 respectively.
 From the 1980s, Wong has performed teaching, research and administration work at various universities, namely the Hong Kong Polytechnic University, Chinese University of Hong Kong, City University of Hong Kong and the Hong Kong University of Science and Technology.
 He has published 8 books and over 160 international journal papers in the areas of environmental biotechnology, plant biochemistry and mangrove conservation.
 He is a Fellow of the Society of Biology in the UK and a Fellow of the Hong Kong Institution of Science.